-Is it Important to go to Class in Law School?
+Why is it so Important to go to Class in Law School (and Pay Attention!)?

 In college, you may have skipped some of your classes and not suffered much because of it.
 In law school, it is important to go to class and pay attention!